stride3d/stride-docs/en/manual/game-studio/dedicated-editors/graphics-compositor-editor/index.md

 # Graphics Compositor editor

-The Graphics Compositor is one of the most advanced features of Stride, giving you control over every step in the rendering pipeline.
-Thus, it requires a use of a dedicated editor.
+The **graphics compositor** is one of the most advanced features of Stride, giving you control over every step in the rendering pipeline.
+Due to this, the **graphics compositor asset** requires a use of a **dedicated editor**.

 TODO: IMAGE